MicrosoftDocs/customer-voice/fp-docs/troubleshoot.md

 |Instance not found|Instance details are incorrect or instance is deleted.|
 |Instance is not enabled|Instance is disabled.
 Enable the instance and try again.|
 |||

+The above errors are displayed only in the default environment.
+If you are working in an environment other than the default environment, contact your administrator to assign the roles accordingly.
+More information: [Work with environments](choose-environment.md)

 If you are not able to resolve the error, please contact Microsoft support.